liamzebedee/curatem-automoderator/README.md

 automoderator
 =============

-An automoderator bot for Reddit, which connects to Ethereum prediction markets to help classify posts as spam or not spam.
+An automoderator bot for Reddit, which connects to a curatem prediction markets to help classify posts as spam or not spam.

+ * Detects post
+ * Creates prediction market (without posting liquidity)
- *
+ * Read out market states
+ * Gives post a “Spam” flair if thats the market outcome

 ## Setup
 You will need to configure the OAuth credentials for interacting with Reddit's API.